-The economy champion is the A180d variant, which exhales just 89 g/km of CO2, while only drinking a gallon of fuel on the combined cycle every 80.7 miles.
-With respectable performance figures, it's a tempting package - albeit one that forgoes the big wheels and aggressive bodykits of more dynamic-looking versions.
+The economy champion of course, is the A180d variant, which exhales just 108g/km of CO2, while only drinking a gallon of fuel on the combined cycle every 68.9 miles.
+With respectable performance figures, it's a tempting package - albeit one that in its standard form, forgoes the big wheels and aggressive bodykits of more dynamic-looking versions.
 If you plan on adding the extra features, then economy will obviously take a hit.
-As for the pokier engines, well the relatively powerful A220d manages 104g/km of CO2, with this increasing to 121 g/km with 4MATIC 4WD added.
-Even the A45 super-hatch manages 40.9mpg on the combined cycle and 162 g/km, remarkable figures for such a fast car.
+As for the petrol engines, well the A200 in manual form manages 51.4mpg on the combined cycle and 133g/km of CO2, figures that improve to 55.3mpg and 120g/km if you go for auto transmission.
+The auto-only A250 2.0-litre petrol variant manages 45.6mpg and 141g/km.
 The warranty may be an industry standard 3 years but is for unlimited miles, handy to know if you spend a lot of time on the road.
-Insurance groups are 15 for the A180 rising to 43 for the A45.
-Mercedes generally hold their value well, with the A-Class no exception.
 Just remember that a mid-range diesel is the sensible option for high resale figures.
-With that in mind, something like an A200d Sport Edition model might well represent the sweet spot of the range.
+With that in mind, something like a mid-spec A180d model might well represent the sweet spot of the range.
 On the other hand, an 4MATIC petrol variant with every option thrown at it will lose a lot more of its value over the years.